WoutSin/Controlled-Text-Simplification-for-Dutch-using-Generative-Large-Language-Models/README.md

     1. An **in-house corpus** that has been specifically compiled for **assessing readability of various Flemish educational levels**. (used for levels 0-3)
     2. The **Wablieft Corpus**, a collection of texts from the Belgian easy-to-read Wablieft newspaper (used for level 4)

+    Note: Due to licensing restrictions, we are unable to include the original dataset.
+However, we are actively exploring options to make it available in the future.
+In the meantime, these texts can be shared for research purposes upon request.
+Please contact Orphée De Clercq for access (orphee.declercq@ugent.be).

 2. **Dataset used to generate simplifications using the Generative LLMs**